-Description: The file mail.exe is located in a subfolder of "C:\Program Files".
+Description: Mail.exe is not essential for the Windows OS and causes relatively few problems.
+The file mail.exe is located in a subfolder of "C:\Program Files".

 The program has a visible window.
 The file is not a Windows core file.
-Mail.exe is able to record inputs.
+Mail.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 21% dangerous.

 You can uninstall the software T-Online or ZoneAlarm Security Suite using the "Add or Remove Programs" function of Windows Control Panel (Windows: Start, Settings, Control Panel, Add or Remove Programs).